 The open plan sitting area has two leather reclining loungers to put your feet up and relax.
 There is no T.V but the sound of the Umzimkulu River down in the gorge and the all the different birds in the surrounding trees is a comfortable and entertaining replacement.

-There are shared braai facilities available for the chalets with an undercover lapa which is really pleasant and convient.
-Firelighters, charcoal and wood is provided.
+There are shared braai facilities available for the chalets with an undercover lapa which is really pleasant and convenient.
+Firelighters, charcoal and wood are provided.

 Chalet Personal Touches

 Lisa and I are all for personal touches, it makes a place unique and therefore unforgettable.
-We received a complementary bottle of champagne, home made jam & chutney and yummy home made rusks. (which we couldn’t get enough of) There is a bottle of cherry next to the leather recliners to keep warm during the winter months.
+We received a complimentary bottle of champagne, homemade jam & chutney and yummy homemade rusks. (which we couldn’t get enough of) There is a bottle of cherry next to the leather recliners to keep warm during the winter months.

 RELATED ARTICLE: 24 Adrenaline Pumping Adventures To Add To Your Bucket List